notmedia/mp4-webplayer/README.md

 moov - metadata (timestamp, video duration, codecs etc..)
 mdat - video

-The browser can get chunks of file, but can't play them because they need 'moov' for every chunk.
+The browsers can get chunks of file, but can't play them because they need 'moov' for every chunk.
 Also, there is a problem with live streaming mp4 video, because in moov file we have info about the all video duration.

 So..